mymaestro/AllanaCrusis/docs/index.md

 Welcome to the AllanaCrusis documentation site.
 This guide will help you get the most out of your music library management system.

-The AllanaCrusis is a music library management system that helps music organizations:
+The AllanaCrusis is a music library management system that helps music organizations track and manage their music assets.

 ## Features you will love
 - **No more spreadsheets:** Catalog your entire music library, including compositions, parts, concerts, and recordings, in one organized, searchable system.